Dhruv-Paghdal/AutoComplete/README.md

 # AutoComplete
-* An autocomplete system developed using Vanilla JS.
+* An autocomplete system developed using Pure JS.